-In actual content operation, the navigation data on the back-end may not always be completely consistent with the front-end display due to management or historical reasons.This might affect other features or lead to unnecessary complexity if you directly modify the background data at this point.replaceThe filter becomes a powerful tool for optimizing the frontend navigation display without affecting the backend logic.
+In the content operation, the navigation data on the back-end may not always be consistent with the front-end display due to management or historical reasons.At this point, directly modifying the background data may affect other features or cause unnecessary complexity.replaceThe filter has become a tool to optimize the front-end navigation display without disturbing the background logic.

 1. Optimize navigation text display to enhance user experience

-We may encounter a situation where, for the convenience of management, the navigation title is set to be more detailed or includes some internal identifiers.
-However, this content appears to be lengthy or unfriendly when directly displayed to users.
+We may encounter such a situation: for the convenience of management, the navigation title is set to be more detailed or contains some internal identifiers, but this content appears long-winded or not user-friendly when displayed directly to the user.

-For example, the title of a back-end navigation item may be “Company Profile & Culture”, but we would prefer it to be displayed more succinctly as “About Us” in the website navigation bar.
+For example, the title of the background navigation item may be "Company Profile & Culture", but on the website navigation bar, we would prefer it to be displayed simply as "About Us".
 At this point,replaceThe filter can be put to use:

 {% navList navs %}